-The trail here is uneven and rocky, but safe as long as you pay attention to your steps.
-Recent rain adds slickness to the rocks, and there’s no shame in bringing poles on what some consider an easy hike if you’re new to trails or just not very confident in your footwork.
+The trail here is uneven and rocky, but safe as long as you pay attention.
+Recent rain adds slickness to the rocks, and fall leaves hide little obstacles underfoot, so watch your step — and there’s no shame in bringing poles on what some consider an easy hike if you’re new to trails or just not very confident in your footwork.
 Less than a quarter mile in, the rocky trail turns into what is basically a stone staircase comprised of wide flat slabs taking you up a few hundred feet in elevation, where after a switchback, the trail returns to more of a dirt-gravel-rock mix.

 The Chirico keeps going across that field before ducking into the woods for a final (and often a bit muddy) few minutes of hiking, at which time you pop out of the woods to the main launchpad, yet one more bench, and a picnic table, which is the highest point of the Chirico Trail.
-The panorama stretches from Lake Sammamish to Bellevue to downtown Seattle and the Sound.
-On a weekend day you could easily pass over a hundred other folks on the trail, and both viewpoints often host dozens of people relaxing and taking in the views, which on a clear day are nothing short of stunning.
-Whether you are a runner looking to train on hills or a family with small children just wanting to see some birds and plants, if you like forests and views and don’t mind crowds, the Chirico might become part of your routine the way it has for so many northwesterners.
+The panoramic view stretches from Lake Sammamish to Bellevue to downtown Seattle and the Sound.
+On a weekend day you could easily pass over a hundred other folks on the trail, and both viewpoints often host dozens of people relaxing in the grass, talking, stretching, picnicking, napping.
+Whether you are a runner looking to train on hills, a newish hiker not ready for big mountains, a seasoned hiker short on time but in need of vert, or a family with small children just wanting to see some birds and plants: if you like forests and views and don’t mind crowds, the Chirico might become part of your routine the way it has for so many northwesterners.